-- Green Thumb.
-I often wonder where this term originated, because my take on having a ‘green thumb’ is not so much about being an experienced gardener, than using this appendage for pest management purposes and the resulting green colour that results!
+I often wonder where this term originated, because my take on having a ‘green thumb’ is not so much about being an experienced gardener, but rather using this appendage for pest management purposes and the resulting green colour that results!
 This simple but effective extermination system of hand removing caterpillars on the leaves where you find them has several benefits (unless you’re squeamish!)

-- ‘Bed & Board’ for Birds.
-If you create an environment to attract birds to your garden, you’ll also find they hang around and take care of your pests – caterpillars are an easy pick for any sharp eyed bird.
+If you create an environment to attract birds to your garden, you’ll also find they hang around and take care of your pests.
+Caterpillars and bugs are an easy pick for any sharp-eyed bird.
 A diversity of trees and shrubs will provide a safe habitat for small birds to roost and nest.
 Plant nectar-rich flowers to provide food for honey-eaters like cosmos and sunflowers.

 “For every creature you have in excessive numbers, there is at least one and probably many other creatures who would be delighted to relieve you of the excess, for free!
 In natural systems everything, alive or dead, is food.” – Linda Woodrow, ‘The Permaculture Home Garden’

-- Predator Perks.
 You can also encourage natural enemies of pests (beneficial predator insects) to assist you.
-In fact, they’ll take care of pests for free, so no need for time consuming and expensive sprays and remedies.
+In fact, they’ll take care of pests for free, so no need for time-consuming and expensive sprays and remedies.